binarymass/gimp-stable-diffusion/stablehorde/README.md

 ## Installation
 ### Download files

 To download the files of this repository click on "Code" and select "Download ZIP".
 In the ZIP you will find the fils "stable-horde-i2i.py", "stable-horde-ip.py", "stable-horde-t2i.py" ,"stable-horde-upscaler.py" and api.key in the subfolder "stablehorde".
 This is the code for the GIMP plugin.
 Add your API key to the file "api.key".
-If you do not have an api key, you can get one for free @ https://stablehorde.net/register .
+If you do not have an api key, you can get one for free @ https://stablehorde.net/register.
+The "api.key" file must contain just the key value without no `key=` or `apikey=` prefix.

 ### GIMP